Rejecting popular wellness rules was key to healing my relationship with food and my body, after years of battling myself and breaking down my health.

 #3 is probably the most surprising, but all of them turn “wellness” on its head.

-This is an invitation to question the rules – even the ones everyone is touting as cure-alls – and listen to your body.
+This is an invitation to question the rules – even the ones everyone’s raving about – and listen to your body.

-Including specific examples from my life and coaching practice is the best way I can illustrate this, and hopefully inspire you to question norms and trust yourself.
+Including specific examples from my own life and my health coaching practice is the best way I can illustrate this, and hopefully inspire you to question the wellness world and trust your body above all else.

 1. Load up on raw greens at every meal.

-Raw vegetables can be very difficult to digest, especially if you have digestive issues.
+Raw vegetables can be very difficult to digest, especially if you already struggle with digestion.

 Many experts recommend big raw salads for everyone, and claim that they digest the easiest, but for myself and many clients, the exact opposite is true.